-We reviewed the work of many researchers, scholars, and thought leaders working in the field of kindness and compassion.
+We review the work of researchers, scholars, and thought leaders working in the field of kindness and compassion.
+We welcome new contributions …….

-We seek collaborators to help synthesize and share new information to transform our culture that will lead to the flourishing of both human and non-human life to the Seventh Generation.
-We also seek collaborators to pilot and study the impact of integrating this knowledge into any and all courses and curricula taught in our beautiful land.
+We seek collaborators to help synthesize and share new information to transform our culture in ways that will lead to the flourishing of both human and non-human life to the Seventh Generation.
+We also seek collaborators to pilot and study the impact of integrating this knowledge into any courses and curricula taught in our beautiful land.

 We seek collaborations with educators, parents, and community partners who share our interest in teaching, evaluating, and continuously improving teaching skills and tools on the following themes for every course and curriculum taught in our beautiful land.